Student Life

 Community Service

 Students put their faith into action through community service projects.
-Each year Middle School students participate in several school-wide community service projects, such as food and clothing drives or hands-on classroom projects to benefit those in need.
+Each year Middle School students participate in several school-wide community service projects, such as food and clothing drives and hands-on classroom projects to benefit those in need.

 socials

 Middle School socials and special events are energetic and fun.
 They provide an opportunity for students and faculty to enjoy each other outside of the classroom and to connect at a different level.
-Grades 5 and 6 participate in grade-level socials.
-Grades 7 and 8 combine for socials.

 Grades 5 and 6 Family Game Night